danielballan/website-beta/projects.md

 ### hklpy2

-**Lifecycle:** Experimental, in use at APS, under evaluation at NSLS-II.
+**Lifecycle:** Experimental, undergoing development, in use at APS, under evaluation at NSLS-II.
+Replaces hklpy package.

 ### hklpy